alexvnne/Leclerc_et_al_2025-CtF-Emotional-Perception/README.md

-# Emotional Face Perception Does Not Appear to Follow a Predictive Coarse-to-Fine Model
+# Emotional Face Perception Does Not Appear to Follow a Predictive Coarse-to-Fine Processing
 ## Reference
 Preprint: ...
 ## Data